-

 Roundtable Sessions:

-Table 1: Transparency and Explainability
+Table 1: Architecture and Governance

 Table 2: Bias and Fairness